Skip to main content

 • Values use the correct type so numeric attributes are aggregatable and alertable (not silently treated as strings).

-• Custom attributes follow the naming convention so they appear in the trace explorer and are queryable via FQL.
+• Custom attributes follow the naming convention so they appear in the Explorer and are queryable via FQL.

 This page is the single reference for how attributes work across all Fiddler integrations.